Badalranjit15/openstack-health-report/README.md

 - controller / hypervisor NIC/bonding state

-- Systemd status of Openstack services
+- Openstack services Status

+- Openstack Endpoint List

+- Cinder backend in Use is available/up and whether it is able to serve requests

 If the  environment does not have a certain component corresponding commands can be easily removed.
-Servers are assumed to have 4 NICs with 2 bond interfaces.
+Servers are assumed to have 2 bond interfaces.

 To use this script follow the steps below.